 - Set up dynamic DNS in the FRITZ!Box.

 Setting up FRITZ!Box users

-In order to access the FRITZ!Box over the Internet, you must set up users in the FRITZ!Box and then allow them to access the FRITZ!Box from the Internet:
+To access the FRITZ!Box over the internet, you must set up users in the FRITZ!Box and then allow them to access the FRITZ!Box from the internet:

 - Click "System" in the FRITZ!Box user interface.